 I believe this famous quote from Zig Ziglar sums it up best, “stop selling, start helping”.
 At first glance, it might seem counterproductive to business growth, but when you look deeper, it really is the only lasting way to grow a business.

 So what does it mean to stop selling and start helping?

-It means get to know your customers and the one thing they really want.
+It means getting to know your customers and the one thing they really want.
 When you can zero in on a single focus, it helps your message resonate better with the right audience and puts you in a position to deliver on that want/need with precision.

-It means look for ways that your business can make a positive impact by solving real problems that consumers have (that they may not even know they have).
+It means looking for ways that your business can make a positive impact by solving real problems that consumers have (that they may not even know they have).
 What are some of the daily frustrations consumers face that you could solve?
 What systems or policies could you change in your business that would improve the experience customers have with you?

 It means never lose focus of your why… Why are you in business?
 Why should consumers choose you?

 It means what do you stand for?
 What value do you bring to the market that only you can bring?
 Use it to really help people and make a difference.